DiegoVilla03/Mineria_de_Datos/README.md

 # Mineria_de_Datos

-A Repository dedicated to uplod practices and activities done during Auttum 2023 in Data Mining Class
+A repository dedicated to uploading practices and activities done during Autumn 2023 in the Data Mining Class.

-the structure of the Repository is the following:
+## Structure

-Datasets:
+### Datasets:
-  Contains all the data sets used along autumn 2023
+Contains all the datasets used during Autumn 2023.

-Code:
+### Code:
-  Contains the code developed during the course and activities listed below
+Contains the code developed during the course and activities listed below:
-    - Power Bi dashboard
+- Power BI dashboard
-    - SQL Conection
+- SQL Connection
-    - Web Scrapping
+- Web Scraping
 - Data Cleaning
 - Apriori Algorithm
-    - Tree Clasification
+- Tree Classification
-    .
-K-means Algorithm
+- K-means Algorithm

-Non linear Presentation:
+### Non-linear Presentation:
-  Contains the slides presented for Non linear Regresion team Proyect
+Contains the slides presented for the Non-linear Regression team project.